About

 Dry Ingredients:

-• 1.75 cups whole wheat pastry flour (or whole wheat white flour)
+• 1.75 cups whole wheat white flour or whole wheat pastry flour, or whole wheat white flour

 • 2 teaspoons ground ginger